furiosa-ai/furiosa-ai.github.io/v2025.3.1/en/_sources/whatsnew/index.rst

 =======================================

 2024.2.0 is the second major SDK release for RNGD.
-This release includes a lot of new features and significant improvements, including new model support, support for context lengths of up to 8k, support for Tensor Parallelism, support for PyTorch 2.4, Optimum API, and multiple performance improvements.
+This release includes many new features and significant improvements, including new model support, 8K context length,
+Tensor Parallelism, PyTorch 2.4 support, Optimum API, and multiple performance improvements.

 Please refer to the :ref:`UpgradeGuide` section for instructions on